light5551/docs-opmanual_autolab/book/opmanual_autolab/16_ground_apriltags/10_localization_apriltag_specs.md

 <minitoc/>

-## Why do we need ground Apritags
+## Why do we need ground Apriltags

 Watchtowers can move around very easily.
 Collisions with duckiebots and humans are happening all the time.
 To create a robust way of having a global localization in the autolab, we decide not to fix the Watchtowers.
 Instead, we fix ground apriltags on the ground, and we measure and record their positions in the map.
 This provides enough ground truth for the localization system.

 ## Making the ground Apriltags {#making-ground-apriltags}

 As a reminder, the Apriltags already have predetermined sets of usecase.
 The ranges of tags are specified in [](#tab:tag-ranges).
 For localization, **the ground Apriltags are in range 300 to 399**.

 Note: For the Autobots themselves, the tags are in range 400 to 439.